Ghost (Swedish band): Impera and film (2020–2024)

 Ghost kicked off on the Imperatour in the US from January to March 2022, co-headlining with Volbeat and Twin Temple.
 Ghost later announced a European tour of the same name on 23 November 2021, with Uncle Acid & the Deadbeats and Twin Temple joining as support.
 Ghost was featured as a headliner for Hellfest in Clisson, France on 18 June 2022.
 On 17 May 2022, the band announced the second North American leg with Mastodon and Spiritbox as opening acts.
-During an interview on 12 September 2022, Forge confirmed that that there will be more touring in 2023, and later revealed further touring plans for Asia and Oceania, as well as stating that he was working on the follow-up for Impera.
+During an interview on 12 September 2022, Forge confirmed that there would be more touring in 2023, and later revealed further touring plans for Asia and Oceania, as well as stating that he was working on the follow-up for Impera.
 On 13 February 2023, the band announced that they would be touring the US again from August to September 2023, with Amon Amarth as special guests.

 On 1 February 2023, the band temporarily hosted an archival exhibition in Los Angeles, in celebration of the band's "1969 era" which had featured Papa Nihil and other items from that era.
 Upon release of Chapter 16 in the band's web series, speculation began to spread that Papa Emeritus IV will be "killed off" at the end of the Imperatour, following the announcement of a second show at the Kia Forum in Inglewood.
+A South American leg was announced on 4 April 2023, which was the band's first time headlining in Brazil and Argentina, following reports that Ghost would release new music before their second European leg on the Imperatour.
+Prior to the second Europe leg, the band announced their fourth EP, Phantomime, a covers EP which was supported by a single of the band's cover of Genesis' "Jesus He Knows Me".
+The EP was originally set to be released on 18 May 2023, but was postponed to 19 May.
+Ghost later collaborated with actor Patrick Wilson and released a single of their cover of Shakespears Sister's "Stay", which was released on 7 July 2023 and featured in the 2023 film, Insidious: The Red Door.